Blogs

 What is Data Warehousing?
 Concepts, Features, and Examples

 In today’s business environment, an organization must have reliable reporting and analysis of large amounts of data.
-Businesses need their data collected and integrated for different levels of aggregation, from customer service to partner integration to top-level executive business decisions.
+Businesses collect and integrate their data for different levels of aggregation, from customer service to partner integration to top-level executive business decisions.
 This is where data warehousing comes in to make reporting and analysis easier.
-This rise in data, in turn, increases the use of data warehouses to manage business data.

-To understand the importance of data storage, let’s visit the important data warehousing concepts.
+To understand the importance of data storage, let’s first discuss the important data warehousing concepts.

 What is Data Warehousing?